-Business to business (B2B) marketing emails are a key component of any B2B growth strategy.
+B2B marketing emails are a key component of any B2B (business to business) growth strategy.
 But how can you make sure your messages are seen and read?
 Here are some best practices to get you started.

 Although you’re technically marketing to a business, it’s a real person on the other side of that screen.
 Picture that person sitting right across from you at the coffee shop and write the same way you would speak.

 To achieve that conversational tone, use contractions wherever it seems natural.
 Use hyphens and ellipsis where you would pause your speech.
-Bold or cap words for emphasis.
+Bold or capitalize words for emphasis.
 Maybe even use emojis if it fits your brand.
-BUT—and this is important—use all of these punctuation tools sparingly.
+But—and this is important—use all of these punctuation tools sparingly.
 You don’t want your message to look like a tween’s Instagram post.

 Determine your one purpose for each message and keep the focus there.
 If the objective is to introduce a new service, don’t also mention a flash sale on widgets.
 Save that announcement for another email.
 And make sure the subject line matches what’s in the message.
 Nobody likes a bait and switch.

-As with all copywriting, effective B2B marketing emails are all about the customer; their needs, their problems, their emotions.
+As with all copywriting, effective B2B marketing emails are all about the customer, their needs, their problems, and their emotions.
 Sure, you’re going to talk about your solution, but you have to first make sure the customer feels understood.

 One helpful formula for focusing on the customer is known as P-A-S. Identify your customer’s problem (P), agitate it by describing how difficult or frustrating it is (A), and then provide your solution (S).